FAQs for Immunologists

 Q: What clinical evidence supports the use of sTLR2 for patient stratification or guiding immunotherapy?

-A: Numerous peer-reviewed publications and ongoing research (detailed in our Scientific Resources section) support the prognostic and monitoring potential of sTLR2.
+A: Numerous peer-reviewed publications and ongoing research support the prognostic and monitoring potential of sTLR2.
 Its rapid kinetics make it ideal for dynamic assessment of immune response and potential for stratifying patients based on their inflammatory profiles.

 Q: Can the sTLR2 RAPID Test be used for veterinary immunology research?